jerelmiller/redux-simple-auth/README.md

 Authenticators implement the business logic responsible for authenticating the session.
-An application may have one or many authenticators such as authenticating credentials with one's own backend server, Facebook login, Github login, etc. The authentication strategy chosen is dependent on the action dispatched with the authentication payload.
+An application may have one or many authenticators such as authenticating credentials with one's own server, Facebook login, Github login, etc. The authentication strategy chosen is dependent on the action dispatched with the authentication payload.

 ```javascript
 store.dispatch(authenticate('credentials', { email, password }))